Wanglab-UTHSC/JUMP_shiny/document/English_Data_input.md

   html_document:
      css: ../www/style/style.css
 ---

-# Exploratory Data Analysis
+# Exploratory Analysis

-**Exploratory Data Analysis** is a crucial initial step in the proteomic data analysis process.
-It involves summarizing the main characteristics of a dataset that users provided to gain a better understanding of its distribution, and underlying patterns.

-In JUMP shiny, `Exploratory Data Analysis` provides a user-friendly interface for uploading and visualizing datasets.
-It is designed to facilitate this process by allowing users to easily upload their datasets and explore them through a variety of visual tools.
-This section enables users to:
+**Exploratory Analysis** provides a user-friendly interface for uploading and visualizing datasets.
+It summarizes key dataset characteristics, helping users understand data distribution and identify underlying patterns.
+This section provides effective quality control of your data.

 ---

-## Steps for Data Import
+## Steps for Exploratory Analysis

 1. **Navigate to Exploratory Analysis Tab**

-    Click on the `Exploratory Analysis` tab located in the left sidebar of this page.
+    Click on the `Exploratory Analysis` tab in the left sidebar of this page.

     ![Data Import Tab](../www/images/import_tab.png){width="90%"}

 2. **Upload Data**

     Users can seamlessly upload a proteomic dataset, which should be in `tab-delimited text` or `csv` file format.
 Please ensure your file follows the correct format shown below.
-    <mark>For a large dataset (over 5 Mb), please use JUMP shiny locally</mark>
+    <mark>For a large dataset (over 30 Mb), please use JUMP Shiny locally.</mark>

-    In addition, please click `Example` for an example illustration.
+    In addition, please click `Download example input expression table` for an example illustration.

     The input data should be organized into three columns: Protein Accession Number (i.e., UniProt), Gene Name, and Protein Description, followed by as many samples as needed.
-JUMP Shiny requires **raw** abundance values before Log2 conversion.
+JUMP Shiny supports `raw` abundance values as well as `log2` conversion values.
-    <mark>Note: if your data is already Log2 transformed, please convert it back using Excel.</mark>
+    <mark>Note: if your data is already log2 transformed, please choose the `log2` option.</mark>

     An example of input data is shown below:

     ![Jumpshiny](../www/images/example_jumpshiny_input.png){width=90%}

-    If successfully uploaded, the input data will be displayed in the Protein Expression Table panel (see below).
+    If successfully uploaded, the input data will be displayed in the `Protein expression table` panel (see below).

     ![Import Data](../www/images/example_input.png){width=90%}